phatblat/UnitTestingWithQuick/presentation.md

 ```

 - Prefix any Quick function(s) with `x` to disable everything under that scope.
-- Any combination of disabled examples will be skipped.
+- Any combination of disabled functions will be skipped.

+^
+- functions: describe, context, it

 —--